bioinfo-pf-curie/mpiBWA/docs/README.md

 ### Benchmark

-This part is very important read carefully this section before running mpiBWA on your cluster.

-In this section we present a guideline to benchmark mpiBWA with your infrastructure.
-We will answer questions about how to use efficiently multithreading with MPI.
-We present an example we did on our architecture at Institut Curie.
-During the benchmark make sure you are alone on the nodes.

-First we set the baselines.

-* BWA MEM baselines
+This section provides some guidelines to benchmark `mpiBWA` and `bwa` with your infrastructure.
+It is intended to help the reader to assess what is the best use case  and configuration to efficiently benefit from the multithreading with MPI depending on your computing cluster infrastructure.
+We strongly recommend that you read carefully this section before running `mpiBWA` on your cluster.

+#### Assess the performance baseline with the standard bwa

 1 threads on 1 node : `bwa mem -t 1`
 [M::mem_process_seqs] Processed 40246 reads in 23.303 CPU sec, 23.367 real sec

 8 threads on 1 node : `bwa mem -t 8`
 [M::mem_process_seqs] Processed 322302 reads in 199.261 CPU sec, 25.104 real sec

 16 threads on 1 node : `bwa mem -t 16`
 [M::mem_process_seqs] Processed 644448 reads in 413.054 CPU sec, 26.000 real sec

-Now we compare those base lines with mpiBWA

-* mpiBWA MEM baselines
+#### Assess the performance baseline with the standard mpiBWA

-We start with one node one thread:
+**Start with one node and one bwa thread**:

 1 threads on 1 node : `mpirun -n 1 mpiBWA mem -t 1`
 [M::mem_process_seqs] Processed 40224 reads in 25.779 CPU sec, 25.840 real sec

-and on several nodes:
+**Now use several nodes and one bwa thread**:

 1 threads on 8 nodes : `mpirun -N 8 -npernode 1 -n 8 mpiBWA mem -t 1`
 [M::mem_process_seqs] Processed 40244 reads in 24.416 CPU sec, 24.475 real sec

+So far, the real time for both `bwa` or `mpiBWA` is pretty much the same (~25 sec) whatever the configuration.

+**mpiBWA MEM + multithreads**

-So far we don’t see differences compare with BWA mem baseline Now we go further with the parallelization.
-We start to increase the number of mpi jobs with 10 bwa threads
+Now we go further with the parallelization and increase the number of mpi jobs with 10 bwa threads.

-* mpiBWA MEM + multithreads

 10 threads on 1 node : `mpirun -N 1 -n 1 mpiBWA mem -t 10`
 [M::mem_process_seqs] Processed 402610 reads in 257.005 CPU sec, 25.803 real sec

 20 threads on 1 node :  `mpirun -N 1 -n 1 mpiBWA mem -t 20`
 [M::mem_process_seqs] Processed 804856 reads in 546.449 CPU sec, 27.477 real sec

-And we increase the number of nodes

-* mpiBWA MEM + multithreads + multi nodes
+**mpiBWA MEM + multithreads + multi nodes**

+Now you can increase the number of nodes.

 20 threads on 2 node : `mpirun -N 2 -npernode 1 -n 2 --bind-to socket mpiBWA mem -t 10`
 [M::mem_process_seqs] Processed 403144 reads in 260.081 CPU sec, 26.114 real sec

 40 threads on 2 node : `mpirun -N 2 -npernode 1 -n 2 --bind-to socket mpiBWA mem -t 20`
 [M::mem_process_seqs] Processed 805198 reads in 549.086 CPU sec, 27.610 real sec

-So we see no difference if we execute on 1 node and on 2 nodes.
-And we can repeat with 3 and more nodes.
+Still, the real time is pretty much the same (~25 sec) whatever you use 1 node or 2 nodes.
+Then, you can repeat the experiment with 3 and more nodes.

+####Conclusion

+In this benchmark example, we can see that running mpiBWA with 10 threads seems a good configuration.
+We notice a small increase of real time  when we use all the cores of a node.
+Therefore, We recommend to leave some cores for the system node.
+Explore the `mpirun` options as we do with the bind to socket, this could help and remove contention like NUMA effects.
 Test also the setup with mpiBWAByChr.

-Conclusion:

-With our configuration running mpiBWA with 10 threads seems a good option.
-We notice a small increase when we use all the cores of a node.
-We recommand to leave some cores for the system node.
-Explore the mpirun options as we do with the bind to socket, this could help and remove contention like NUMA effects.

 ## Examples